rschapiro/Portfolio/content/goals.md

 *"I am able to..."*

 - evaluate how to mitigate the feeling of motion sickness while in a virtual environment
-- evaluate the uses of scripts, how to write them as well as which to add and to which components
 - evaluate the uses of components for 3D-objects in Unity